-Figure 3: Output of the drplot function for the sample data XY from the package.
+Figure 3: Output of the drplot function for the sample data from the package.

-If the user prefers to view the raw data with error bars, the argument dtype can be set to "std" for showing standard deviations (default) or "conf" for showing confidence intervals.
+If the user prefers to view the raw data, the argument dtype can be set to "raw".
+The default is "std" for showing standard deviations as in Figure 3, another possible value is "conf" for showing confidence intervals.